snucse/SeminarSeries/README.md

 * Questions: Any questions you asked during or after the talk (if any).
 * Additional Questions: 2-3 additional questions you would like to ask.

+## Proposal for Idea
+After all talks, students should come up with project ideas and submit a proposal.
+This should include, but is not limited to:
+* Problems: Clearly outline the issues you want to address and explain why they are significant.
+* Solution: Present your proposed solution to the identified problems.
+* Technical Challenges: If there are any technical difficulties, mention them here.
+* Future Work: Discuss what the next steps could be after completing your project.

 ## Course Outline:

 ### Week 1 Sep 6: Personalzied LLM by Sung Kim